Courtneyrobison3/Python-challenge/README.md

 ## Execution

-to execute, main.py needs be in a folder with another called "Resources" which will contain the budget_data.csv file.
+To execute PyBank, main.py needs be in a folder with another called "Resources" which will contain the budget_data.csv file.
+Run main.py  This will create an analysis folder and the results.txt file.

+To execute PyPoll, main.py needs be in a folder with another called "Resources" which will contain the election_data.csv file.
 Run main.py  This will create an analysis folder and the results.txt file.